uswds/uswds-site/pages/patterns/create-a-profile/overview.md

   - href: /patterns/create-a-profile/social-security-number/
 ---
 ## Why this matters
-User profiles are central to a person's identity.
+User profiles are central to a person’s identity.
 A user profile may be integral to proving identity and qualifying for and receiving support and services from the government.
 It can also be integral to expressing identity and ensuring respectful communication.

 ## Help users to...
 <div class="usa-card-group flex-row margin-top-2">